 Five standout dividend yield-focused mutual funds are:

-1. Federated Strategic Value Dividend Fund
+1. Federated Hermes Strategic Value Dividend Fund

-The Federated Strategic Value Dividend Fund (NASDAQMUTFUND:SVAA.X) aims to generate income and long-term capital appreciation.
+The Federated Hermes Strategic Value Dividend Fund (NASDAQMUTFUND:SVAA.X) aims to generate income and long-term capital appreciation.
 It invests in stocks with higher dividend yields than a broad equity market index and with dividend growth potential.
 This actively managed mutual fund benchmarks its performance against the S&P 500 and the Dow Jones U.S. Select Dividend index.

 The fund focuses on sectors known for paying attractive dividends.
-The top five included utilities (21.9% of the fund's holdings), financials (15.8%), health care (14%), consumer staples (13.4%), and energy (12.1%).
+The top five included health care (20.1% of its assets), financials (17.8%), utilities (17.8%), energy (15.5%), and consumer staples (12.7%).

 This dividend mutual fund generally has a minimum investment of $1,500.
 The relatively low minimum investment makes it easy for investors to start collecting passive income because it distributes dividends monthly.